 Will It Affect My Credit Score?

 10% of a FICO score is calculated on new credit, (for more on this read: The 5 Most Important Factors In A FICO Score) which means every time you apply for new credit your score will go down by a few points.
 The reason is that when you’re applying for a new loan, credit models look at it as a possible change in your financial status that requires you to borrow more money, and that may ultimately affect your ability to pay back what you owe.
 For that, you deserve a lower credit score.
 (They look at someone applying for a credit card as someone that is looking to borrow more money, even if you did it just to get 10% off your purchases or just to get an exciting welcome bonus.)

 When you go rate shopping, every time you want to get a new rate quote, the bank will want to pull your credit.
 But don’t worry, in this case, most credit models will understand that you’re not applying now for several different loans and you’re only trying to get the best deal on the same loan.
 Therefore, under certain guidelines pointed out below they will combine the credit inquiries into one credit inquiry.
 Basically, even if you had five credit inquiries, they will altogether have the same effect on your credit score as one credit inquiry.

 All credit inquiries must be for the same loan amount.
 (Make sure to be consistent with the information you provide to the banks.)

 It is only combined when applying for a mortgage or auto loan and not a credit card.
-Credit card inquiries never combine, even though you’re applying for all credit cards the same day and even if they are all from the same bank.
+Credit card inquiries never combine.
 (Some credit card issuers will only pull your credit once per day.
 More details here).

 Wishing you a lot of success in finding the best interest rate!